cilium/cilium/Documentation/contributing/development/reviewers_committers/review_process.rst

 review the entire PR.
 However, if the PR is quite large then it can help to narrow the area of focus to one particular aspect of the code.
 When leaving a review, share which areas you focused on and which areas you think that other reviewers should look into.
-This will help others to focus on aspects of review that have not been covered as deeply.
+This helps others to focus on aspects of review that have not been covered as deeply.

-Belonging to a team does not mean that a committer should know every single line of code the team is maintaining.
-For this reason it is recommended that once you have reviewed a PR, if you feel that another pair of eyes is needed, you should re-request a review from the appropriate team.
-In the example below, the committer belonging to the CI team is re-requesting a review for other team members to review the PR.
-This allows other team members belonging to the CI team to see the PR as part of the PRs that require review in the `filter
+Belonging to a team does not mean that a reviewer needs to know every single line of code the team is maintaining.
+Once you have reviewed a PR, if you feel that another pair of eyes is needed, re-request a review from the appropriate team.
+In the following example, the reviewer belonging to the CI team is re-requesting a review for other team members to review the PR.
+This allows other team members belonging to the CI team to see the PR as part of the PRs that require review in the `filter <team_review_filter_>`_.
-<team_review_filter_>`_.

 .. image:: ../../../images/re-request-review.png
    :align: center
    :scale: 50%

-When all review objectives for all ``CODEOWNERS`` are met, all required CI tests have passed and a proper release label as been set, you may set the ``ready-to-merge`` label to indicate that all criteria have been met.
+When all review objectives for all ``CODEOWNERS`` are met, all required CI tests have passed and a proper release label is set, you may set the ``ready-to-merge`` label to indicate that all criteria have been met.
 Maintainer's little helper might set this label automatically if the previous requirements were met.